fedeghe/rexhr/source/README.md

 > yarn add rexhr
 ```

-#### first things first: run the tests
+### first thing first
 All tests are meant to run agains a local small server which respond back usual replies needed in the tests.
-This means that tests are based ok some hadrcoded values returned by that local server, and that to run the tests we need first to start it:
+Indeed tests are based on some hadrcoded values returned by that local server, which needs to be started before running the tests:
 ``` sh
 // I assume you are in the folder where rexhr was installed
 > cd node_modules/rexhr